 Smurfit Kappa is mainly a processor of water, as illustrated in the diagram on page 57.
-Our global operations used 132 million m of water in 2023.
-Almost all of that - 129 million m - was used by our 35 paper and board mills and the remainder is used predominantly by the 242 packaging operations.
+Our global operations used 132 million $\rm m^3$ of water in 2023.
+Almost all of that - 129 million $\rm m^3$ - was used by our 35 paper and board mills and the remainder is used predominantly by the 242 packaging operations.

-Of the 129 million m used by the paper and board mills, 121 million m was discharged in good condition and almost 8 million m evaporated into the air and will return as rainfall or is bound in the product.
+Of the 129 million m3 used by the paper and board mills, 121 million m3 was discharged in good condition and almost 8 million m3 evaporated into the air and will return as rainfall or is bound in the product.
 We also reuse water several times, after which it is processed in our water treatment facilities and returned to public water bodies.
-Of the water discharged, 81 million m was used for processing and 40 million m for cooling.
+Of the water discharged, 81 million m3 was used for processing and 40 million m3 for cooling.